Locations

 Key points for divestitures:

-- Typical Outcomes: In a divestiture, there are usually two possible outcomes for the separated business’s SAP usage:
+• Typical Outcomes: In a divestiture, there are usually two possible outcomes for the separated business’s SAP usage:

-- SpinCo must obtain its own SAP licenses (via a new contract with SAP in SpinCo’s name).SpinCo continues using ParentCo’s SAP for a transitional period under a service arrangement (TSA) and obtains its solution.
+1. SpinCo must obtain its own SAP licenses (via a new contract with SAP in SpinCo’s name).SpinCo continues using ParentCo’s SAP for a transitional period under a service arrangement (TSA) and obtains its solution.

-- Negotiate Carve-Out Rights Upfront: The best scenario is if ParentCo anticipated a possible sale and negotiated a carve-out clause in the SAP contract beforehand.
+• Negotiate Carve-Out Rights Upfront: The best scenario is if ParentCo anticipated a possible sale and negotiated a carve-out clause in the SAP contract beforehand.
 Such a clause explicitly allows the transfer of certain licenses to a divested entity under defined conditions.
 For example, a contract might say, “If we divest a business, we can transfer up to 15% of user licenses to the new owner, with notice to SAP.”
 You must have this in writing with SAP beforehand – SAP is typically reluctant to include it.
 Still, large customers or those with negotiation leverage have succeeded in getting limited transfer rights.
 Having such a clause can save a lot of cost: SpinCo can take those licenses without buying afresh (they may start paying SAP directly for support).
-Example: One company negotiated the right to transfer a chunk of licenses and later spun off a subsidiary, moving 300 SAP users to the new company under that term.
+Example: One company negotiated the right to transfer a portion of its licenses and later spun off a subsidiary, transferring 300 SAP users to the new company under that term.
 The new company only had to pay SAP maintenance for those licenses (at the same discount level) instead of purchasing new licenses, and the parent stopped paying maintenance on them.
 Both saved millions by avoiding duplicate spending.
 If you are currently in any SAP contract renewal or know a divestiture might be in your future, push for such provisions now – even if narrow, they are extremely valuable insurance.

-- New Environment for SpinCo: Assuming SpinCo will ultimately have its own SAP, plan the cut-over.
+• New Environment for SpinCo: Assuming SpinCo will ultimately have its own SAP, plan the cut-over.
 For on-premise, SpinCo might install its own SAP instance (perhaps a copy of Parent’s system) and then license it under a new contract.
-For cloud, SpinCo will need a new tenant for each cloud service it uses – e.g., a fresh SuccessFactors instance, Ariba realm, etc. Data migration and tenant setup take time, so TSA periods are important.
+For cloud, SpinCo will need a new tenant for each cloud service it uses – e.g., a fresh SuccessFactors instance, Ariba realm, etc. Data migration and tenant setup can be time-consuming, so TSA periods are crucial.
 Note that cloud subscriptions can’t be partially split mid-term – SpinCo likely has to start a new subscription contract from scratch, and ParentCo might have to continue its contract until expiration.
 (For example, if Parent had a 3-year SuccessFactors deal for 10,000 users and SpinCo was 2,000 of those, Parent remains obligated for 10,000 users until renewal; at renewal, they can reduce but might lose volume discount.Meanwhile, at its scale, SpinCo signs a new deal for 2,000 users.)
 This means there may be some inefficiency where, for a period, the parent is paying for users who are no longer there.
-It’s worth talking to SAP about a coordinated adjustment.
-Sometimes, if both parties are in discussions with SAP, they can align so that SpinCo’s new contract starts when ParentCo can reduce its count, minimizing double pay.
-However, SAP cannot relieve the parent of its subscription commitments.
+It’s worth discussing a coordinated adjustment with SAP

 Pitfalls to avoid in divestitures: